jeetsarkar19/Password-generator/README.md

 - **Pass_check function** : Which checks the feasibility of the password, ensuring the required parameters are fulfilled

 ### Stage 2: Adding GUI to it using Tkinter
+GUI using tkinter was made (dimensions are yet to be set, just an entry level GUI set-up).
+The GUI has 2 buttons, "Click" which produces a randomised password and "delete" which resets the textbox for future outputs.

 (The given code is still under development)